khalekuzzamancse/GithubIssueTracker/document.md

 - User profile open on profile image or name click
 - Check internet connection

+## IssueList
+ - Why all issue not fetching?
+ - Should use graphQL or paging?
 ## Details Screen

-## Search Feature
-    - Add a search bar
 ## Show user profile
     on image or username click